new year resolutions for paid media success in 2020

 Cost Per Action (CPA): Once you decide on your campaign objective, whether it’s generating clicks to your website, increasing your social media following or boosting content engagement, you’ll need to measure how much it costs each time the user takes this action.
 Pay close attention to the CPA but always remember, what’s considered a ‘good’ CPA can differ based on platform, objective, target audience, budget and more.
 Set benchmarks, optimise your campaigns, monitor their performance and make small changes to improve performance.

 Engagement rate: Engagement with your paid ads is an important indication of your audience’s response to your messaging.
-Understanding the rate at which they clicked, commented and shared your content helps determine what worked best for future.
+Understanding the rate at which they clicked, commented and shared your content helps determine what worked best for future plans.

 Web traffic and conversions: Maybe your objective is to increase website traffic and therefore conversions?
 How many people clicked through to your website from your ad and did they take the action you wanted them to?
 Using Google Analytics data, you can understand how people entered your website, where they came from and how they behaved once there.